China's legislature meetings return, but the limited openness they once enjoyed is gone - ExBulletin

 The two sessions, as the meetings are called, lasted only a week, half their length before the pandemic.
 Delegates no longer mingle with journalists during open houses as was the case just a few years ago.
 In some cases, journalists were not physically allowed to approach officials.

-And this year, breaking with three decades of tradition, officials said they would no longer hold the prime minister's news conference, eliminating the opportunity for journalists to ask questions of a top Chinese leader once a year .
+And this year, breaking with three decades of tradition, officials said they would no longer host the news of the prime ministers conference, removing the opportunity for journalists to ask questions of a top Chinese leader once a year.

 These changes reflect only part of China's transformation under Xi, its most powerful leader in decades.
 Xi removed term limits, sidelined his rivals and appointed a team of loyalists to run the country.
-Along with the consolidation of power, the space for press freedom has shrunk considerably, leading many Chinese journalists to leave the sector.
+Alongside his consolidation of powerspace for press freedom has shrunk considerably, leading many Chinese journalists to leave the sector.

 It's part of a general tightening of accessibility levels that has been reflected in all the other things that have happened, said Mike Chinoy, former CNN bureau chief in Beijing.